SolidLao/SemBench/src/scenario/cars/README.md

 ## Queries

-- Which cars have brake-related complaints in our database?
+- Find cars that were in a crash/accident/collision.

-- Find cars with available audio recordings that show normal engine startup and have no visible damage in their images.
+- Find cars with available audio recordings that show a dead battery.

+- Find ten cars that are damaged according to images.

+- How many 'Automatic' transmission cars are damaged according to audio and images?

+- Find cars that are damaged according to one modality but not the other.
+For this query, for complaints, check if the car was on fire.

-- Find five cars registered in the USA that have engine problems according to their audio recordings (non-normal audio).
+- Find cars that are either dented (image), have worn out brakes (audio), or have electrical system problems (text).
+They should be damaged at least according to a single modality.

-- What is the average mileage of cars with steering-related complaints?

-- Count cars with automatic transmission whose audio and images suggest brake or engine issues.

-- Find cars that have issues according to at least one modality but are healthy according to another modality, consider only cars with two or more available modalities.
-Consider only audio recordings, images, and text complaints.

-- Find cars with any reported issues in our database (consider all audio recordings, images, and text complaints)?

-- Find hundred cars with crash-related complaints and more than 2 previous owners.
+- Find a hundred cars with punctures and paint scratches on images.

-- Find cars that have issues according to both audio recordings and images (semantic filter/join with audio and image in one prompt).
+- Find cars that are torn according to images and have bad ignition according to audio.

 - For all complaints, generate a component category from a given list of component classes.

-## Ground Truth

-- `SELECT year, mileage, fuel_type, transmission, country, car_id FROM car WHERE component_class LIKE '%BRAKE%' OR summary LIKE '%brake%';`

-- `SELECT year, mileage, fuel_type, transmission, country, car_id FROM car WHERE generic_problem = 'startup state' AND detailed_problem = 'normal_engine_startup' AND damage_status = 'no_damage';`

-- `SELECT year, mileage, fuel_type, transmission, country, car_id FROM car WHERE country = 'USA' AND generic_problem = 'idle state' AND detailed_problem NOT IN ('normal_engine_idle') LIMIT 5;`

-- `SELECT AVG(mileage) AS average_mileage FROM car WHERE component_class LIKE '%STEERING%' OR summary LIKE '%steering%';`

-- `SELECT transmission, COUNT(*) AS count FROM car WHERE transmission = 'Automatic' AND (detailed_problem NOT IN ('normal_engine_startup', 'normal_engine_idle', 'normal_brakes') OR damage_status != 'no_damage' OR component_class NOT IN ('UNKNOWN')) GROUP BY transmission;`

-- `SELECT year, mileage, fuel_type, transmission, country, car_id FROM car WHERE (detailed_problem NOT IN ('normal_engine_startup', 'normal_engine_idle', 'normal_brakes') OR damage_status != 'no_damage' OR component_class NOT IN ('UNKNOWN')) AND (detailed_problem IN ('normal_engine_startup', 'normal_engine_idle', 'normal_brakes') OR damage_status = 'no_damage' OR component_class = 'UNKNOWN') ORDER BY year ASC LIMIT 1;`

-- `SELECT year, mileage, fuel_type, transmission, country, car_id FROM car WHERE detailed_problem NOT IN ('normal_engine_startup', 'normal_engine_idle', 'normal_brakes') OR damage_status != 'no_damage' OR component_class NOT IN ('UNKNOWN');`